 - 2-year/Community College/Certificate students must be enrolled in an Associate’s Degree or Certificate program or completed one within the past year.
 Continuing Education students are also eligible.

 - 4-year college or university students must have or will complete(d) at least their sophomore year the semester before the internship, or have graduated within the past year.

 - Graduate students must be enrolled in a Master’s Degree program or received their Master’s Degree within the past year.
 Ph.D. and M.D. students are not eligible.

 - Must be located in Massachusetts and internships must take place in Massachusetts.
 Companies are required to be registered to do business in Massachusetts and must submit to MLSC Certificates of Good Standing from both the MA Department of Revenue and the MA Secretary of the Commonwealth (click on links to request).
 Companies will also need to provide MLSC with a signed copy of their Form W-9.

 - Must be small businesses (100 or fewer employees in MA; 250 or fewer worldwide).
-Subsidiaries of larger companies are not eligible for reimbursement.
-Larger companies, as well as research institutions, are welcome to participate in the program; however internships would not be subsidized.
+Larger companies, subsidiaries of larger companies, and research institutions are welcome to participate in the program; however their internships would not be subsidized.

 - Must be life sciences companies or companies that provide services to the life sciences industry.
 “Life sciences” is defined as: “advanced and applied sciences that expand the understanding of human physiology and have the potential to lead to medical advances or therapeutic applications,” – Massachusetts General Laws (MGL), chapter 23I, section 2.